-- \Box Open the Diagnostics > Report > Global dialog. - □ To enable the function, select the On radio button in the CLI logging frame. - \Box Apply the settings temporarily.
+- Open the Diagnostics > Report > Global dialog.
+Enable the CLI logging function.
+Select the 0n radio button in the CLI logging frame. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.

 The device lets you save the following system information data in one ZIP file on your PC: